ReubenStr0bel/Wordlet/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide users with a simple and accessible way to perform basic mathematical operations.
+- Provide users with a simple and fun game to play.
-- Deliver instant feedback to improve usability and encourage learning.
+- Deliver instant feedback to improve usability.
 - Support accessibility and user-friendly interactions.

 ##### Primary User Needs
-- Perform calculations quickly and accurately.
-- Understand errors and correct them easily.
+- Quickly provide feedback on which guesses were correct.
-- Track performance to motivate self-improvement.
+- Track consecutive wins to encourage playing multiple games.

 ##### Business Goals
-- Encourage users to engage with the app for educational and recreational purposes.
+- Encourage users to engage with the app for recreational purposes.
-- Showcase a well-designed, accessible tool that supports learning.

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
-- Clear labels and instructions for input and operator buttons.
+- Clear instructions for how to interact with the game.
-- Error messages for invalid inputs.
-- Instant calculation results.
+- Results of interaction shown visually.
-- Statistics display for tracking correct/incorrect equations.
+- Display for tracking consecutive wins.

 #### 3. Structure Plane
 ##### Information Architecture
-- **Navigation Menu**:
-  - Simple navbar with accessible links.
 - **Hierarchy**:
+  - Single page with game content and tutorial information
-  - Clear and prominent placement of the input fields and operator buttons.
+  - Clear and prominent placement of the buttons used for input.
-  - Visible results area and error messages.

 ##### User Flow
-1. User lands on the home page → reads brief instructions.
+1. User lands on the home page → can read brief instructions in a modal or start a new game.
-2. Inputs two numbers → selects an operator.
+2. If starting a new game → selects an emoji theme in a modal.
-3. Sees instant results or an error message if input is invalid.
-4. Views correct/incorrect equation feedback.
-5. Starts fresh with the next calculation.
+3. Inputs 5 emojis at a time, submits their guess and receives feedback.
+4. Continues guessing until correct or out of turns.
+5. Can choose to start a new game → presented with emoji theme choice again.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions
-- A full list of [Wireframes](#wireframes) can be viewed in detail below.
+- The layout for this page was influenced primarily by the layout for the original Wordle game, with the keyboard below a game grid.
+For simplicity, Wordlet is made with just one webpage as there is no feature to create an account and a landing page wouldn't serve much purpose.

 #### 5. Surface Plane
 ##### Visual Design Elements